pynufft/pynufft/doc/source/installation/OpenCL.rst

 **AMD GPU**

-AMD has a very good support for OpenCL but I haven't had one AMD GPU for testing.
+AMD has very good support for OpenCL but I haven't had an AMD GPU for testing.

 **Open-source Intel Compute OpenCL (Beignet and NEO)**

-Benoit provides some instructions about using open-source opencl driver `beignet`.
+Benoit provides some instructions for using the open-source opencl driver `beignet`.
 A recent open-source Intel OpenCL `neo` (see `https://github.com/intel/compute-runtime`) may be useful.